mmelissa24/Customer-Orders-SQL-Database-Project/README.md

 ## HOW TO RUN THE PROJECT:
+1) Clone or Download the repository(click green "Code" button to download)
-1) open project in a new terminal
+1) Open project in a new terminal or Codespace(if using Git)
 2) start SQL  ---> sqlite3 customer_orders.db
 3) run the table creation file --> .read sql/create_tables.sql
 4) run the sample data file --> .read sql/insert_data.sql